 Residential treatment is where the patient lives at the facility throughout all or part of the rehabilitation process, making them a resident of the alcohol rehab centers.
-This ensures the patient has full access to all the benefits of the center at all times.
+This ensures the patient has full access to all the benefits of the center, including the prescription medications for alcoholism treatment, at all times.
 In some cases, residential treatment is needed in alcohol use disorder recovery because the physical dependence is so severe that the withdrawal process could result in death.
 Residential rehab for alcoholics can last as little as a few weeks or as long as 12 months.

 Inpatient alcohol rehabilitation tends to have the best success rates because it isolates users from their triggers while building the skills and confidence they need to say no to alcohol.
 However, it does have its downsides.

 The patient will need to take time off work; in most cases, the Federal Medical Leave Act and the Americans with Disabilities Act will offer at least some protection.

 - Freedom is restricted, though the patient can usually gain more freedom as time goes on and they build the right skills.